bizarresoftware/CSPOASite/faq/index.md

 The bylaws also allow for additional assessments.
 The most recent townhome assessment was for roof replacement and was paid in 2015 and 2016.

 ## What happens if I do not pay my dues, insurance, and/or assessments?
-Dues, insurance, and/or assessments can result in late charges, attorneys fees, and/or a lien being placed on the property.
+Nonpayment of dues, insurance, and/or assessments can result in late charges, attorneys fees, and/or a lien being placed on the property.

 ## Who are the board members, and what experience do they have?
-Our Board members have significant experience in numerous professions, including finance and accounting, planning, design, development, public service, law, information technology, marketing, and association management.
-For a current list of Board members and their experience, please visit the <a href="about.asp#theboard">About page</a>.
+Our Board members have experience in multiple professions, including finance and accounting, planning, design, development, public service, law, information technology, marketing, and association management.
+For a current list of Board members and their experience, please visit the <a href="/about" title="About CSPOA">About page</a>.

 ## When are trash and recycling pickup?
 Trash and recycling pick up is Tuesday morning.
 Glass is not part of our recycling program.
 You can recycle your glass at the Lone Pine Recycling Center at 3020 S Lone Pine Ave.
 Please take your bins in as soon as possible once they have been picked up